lanl-aea/Tardigrade-examples/docs/micromorphic_theory_constitutive.rst

 :math:`\bar{H}^{\nabla\chi}_{\bar{I}\bar{J}}=\bar{H}^{\nabla\chi} \delta_{\bar{I}\bar{J}}`
 which reduces the stress-like ISV to :math:`\bar{Q}^{\chi}_{\bar{I}}=\bar{H}^{\nabla\chi}\bar{Z}^{\chi}_{,\bar{I}}`.

-The evolution equations are presented in full detail in \cite{isbuga2017, MillerThesis}.
+The evolution equations are presented in full detail in :cite:`isbuga2017, miller_micromorphic_2021`.
 For the present discussion, the evolution of the strain-like ISVs are

 .. math::